The Cathay Drug Co., Inc.

 In subjects with normal kidney function, multiple intravenous dosing of 1 g of vancomycin (15 mg/kg) infused over 60 minutes produces mean plasma concentrations of approximately 63 mcg/mL immediately after the completion of infusion, mean plasma concentrations of approximately 23 mcg/mL 2 hours after infusion, and mean plasma concentrations of approximately 8 mcg/mL 11 hours after the end of the infusion.
 Multiple dosing of 500 mg infused over 30 minutes produces mean plasma concentrations of about 49 mcg/mL at the completion of infusion, mean plasma concentrations of about 19 mcg/mL 2 hours after infusion, and mean plasma concentrations of about 10 mcg/mL 6 hours after infusion.
 The plasma concentrations during multiple dosing are similar to those after a single dose.

 The mean elimination half-life of vancomycin from plasma is 4 to 6 hours in subjects with normal renal function.
 In the first 24 hours, about 75% of an administered dose of vancomycin is excreted in urine by glomerular filtration.

-After IV administration of vancomycin, inhibitory concentrations are present in pleural, pericardial, ascetic, and synovial fluids; in urine; in peritoneal dialysis fluid; and in atrial appendage tissue.
+After IV administration of vancomycin, inhibitory concentrations are present in pleural, pericardial, ascetic, atrial appendage tissue and synovial fluids; as well as urine and peritoneal.
 Vancomycin does not readily diffuse across normal meninges into the spinal fluid; but, when the meninges are inflamed, penetration into the spinal fluid occurs.

 DOSAGE AND ADMINISTRATION